 - A free evaluation account can be created online to try out our solution.
-You can use this account to access our Web API
+You can use this account to access our REST API

 - A user acceptance testing account created by SlimPay and configured to your specific needs so you can test real-life payment scenarios before going live